tkonolige/incubator-tvm/docs/dev/relay_op_strategy.rst

 ------------------------

 The basic element in operator strategy is an ``OpImplementation``.
-It includes the a pair of compute and schedule function, the name of the implementation, and a priority level (the use of priority level is explained in `Select Implementation from Op Strategy`_).
+It includes a pair of compute and schedule functions, the name of the implementation, and a priority level (the use of priority level is explained in `Select Implementation from Op Strategy`_).